Australia shares rise on upbeat GDP, easing tensions in Ukraine

 "What we saw on the weekend could be the first move in a very long game of chess, so I don't think we'll be as concerned about this being an imminent threat to markets," noted Scott Schuberg, CEO of Rivkin Securities in Sydney.

-Celsius Coal Ltd (CLA.AX) soared 11 percent after the company confirmed it had reached non-binding agreements to sell coal from its mine in Kyrgyzstan to Baoshan Iron & Steel (600019.SS) and China Minmetals.
+Celsius Coal Ltd soared 11 percent after the company confirmed it had reached non-binding agreements to sell coal from its mine in Kyrgyzstan to Baoshan Iron & Steel and China Minmetals.

 (Reporting by Thuy Ong; Editing by Shri Navaratnam)